fastify/fastify/docs/HTTP2.md

 _Fastify_ offers **experimental support** for HTTP2 starting from Node 8.8.0, which includes HTTP2 without a flag. _Fastify_ supports HTTP2
-both over HTTPS or over plaintext.
+both over HTTPS or over plaintext. _Fastify_ will throw an `http2 is available only from node >= 8.8.1` error if HTTP2 is enabled on an invalid version of `Node.js`.

 Currently none of the HTTP2-specific APIs are available through _Fastify_, but Node's `req` and `res` can be access through our